Fellowships & Scholarships

 • Knowledge of or desire to learn about the host country and to share what is best about American culture.

-• Language skills and preparation.
+• Language skills and preparation per the requirements for each country.

 • Promise of advancing mutual understanding among nations.